Naief01/LeadTube/README.md

 ## For Developers

-The executable file is located in the `/dist` directory.
 To build the application from the source, install the dependencies from `requirements.txt` and run the `pyinstaller` command found in the development history.